 This Directory will provide information on existing chapters within your state.

 If your student is a member of an active NEHS chapter and must transfer to a school with an existing chapter, simply request a letter from the Chapter Advisor verifying membership.
 It may be necessary to meet the new school’s membership criteria within one semester of the transfer since schools may decide to add membership expectations beyond those set forth in the NEHS Constitution.

 Membership in NEHS does not automatically transfer to Sigma Kappa Delta or Sigma Tau Delta as students move into higher educational institutions.

 Scholarships and Awards

-NEHS offers thousands of dollars in scholarships, both merit-based and need-based.
+NEHS offers thousands of dollars in scholarships.
 Additionally, competitive awards are available for participating in the Intellectual Freedom Challenge, for creative writing, and for summer study programs.

 Members, parents, and others can order NEHS merchandise using the link below.